cs-pub-ro/blockchain-protocols-and-distributed-applications/assignments/assignment1.md

 - **Query Smart Contract Data**: Query the smart contract for available NFTs and their metadata.
   - **Function to call**: See the view functions inside the SC.
 You may also need to use the Python/Rust/TS/JS/etc SDK to gather more information about the NFT's, after you get the tokenId.
   - **Return**: A list of NFTs with details such as token ID, rarity, and owner.

+- **Get Your Assigned NFT**: Call the `getYourNftCardProperties` endpoint to receive the properties of the NFT you have to trade with.

+- **Get the NFT nonce**: Query the smart contract for the available NFTs, parse the data and then get the NFT's nonce.
+You will need the nonce for the exchange part.

 - **Exchange NFTs**: Implement a function to exchange an NFT with another user.
 This simulates a trading card game scenario where players exchange cards.
   - **Function to call**: See the `exchangeNFT(nonce)` inside the SC
   - **Requirements**: Make sure the NFT you are going to send has your moodle ID as name and the exact attributes as the one you are trying to trade with.